Septic Services in Frisco, TX

 Aerobic System Maintenance

 Aerobic systems are the norm in the Frisco area because conventional gravity drain fields can't function in this clay.
-Per TCEQ regulations (30 TAC Chapter 285), a maintenance contract is required for every aerobic system, with inspections every four months.
+TCEQ requires a maintenance contract for every aerobic system, with inspections every four months.
 The contract typically costs $250-$450 per year.
 Collin County also requires a notarized affidavit filed with the County Clerk's Office when an aerobic system is installed.

 Blackland Prairie Clay and New Construction Challenges

 Frisco sits squarely on Blackland Prairie clay, one of the most difficult soil types for septic systems in Texas.
-Per the City of Frisco's soil information page (friscotexas.gov), clay here has a water infiltration rate of roughly 0.10 inches per hour, far below the 1.0-inch minimum that conventional septic drain fields require.
-The EPA reports that approximately 20% of U.S. households depend on septic systems, and soil conditions are the single largest factor in system design and longevity.
+The city itself acknowledges this on its soil information page: clay here has a water infiltration rate of roughly 0.10 inches per hour, far below the 1.0-inch minimum that conventional septic drain fields require.

 What does that mean for homeowners?
 If your property is on septic in the Frisco area, you almost certainly have an aerobic treatment unit, a raised mound system, or another alternative design.
 These systems perform well when maintained, but they need more attention than a simple gravity-fed tank and drain field.
 Aerobic units have mechanical components (aerators, pumps, spray heads) that wear out and need periodic replacement.